Ayurvedic Daily Routine Guide

 Afternoon Refresh (2:00–6:00 PM) ☕

-- Light Snack: Choose fruit or nuts if hungry.
-Avoid heavy, processed snacks.
+• Light Snack: Choose fruit or nuts if hungry.
+Try to avoid heavy, processed snacks.

-- Short Walk: A 10–15 minute walk boosts energy and digestion.
+• Short Walk: A 10–15 minute walk can boost energy and support digestion.

 Light Dinner for Better Sleep 🍲

-As Agni weakens in the evening, eat a light dinner by 7:00 PM, 2–3 hours before bed.
+As Agni is considered gentler in the evening, eat a light dinner by 7:00 PM, 2–3 hours before bed.
 Opt for vegetable soup, kitchari, or steamed veggies with a small grain portion.
-Avoid heavy meats or raw foods.
+Try to limit heavy meats or large raw salads at night.

 Evening Rituals for Restful Sleep 😴